 While they don’t support categories or tags, pages do support hierarchy.
 In other words, you can create multiple levels of pages on your website.

-Page hierarchy uses child pages and parent parents.
+child pages and parent pages.

 A parent page is a top-level page under which you can add one or more lower-level child pages.